 DME suppression is used to ensure the DME does not interfere with the transponder or the TAS.
 Interference that causes transponder squitter (unsolicited replies) from any source reduces data available to the TAS.
-See Transponder Suppression Section VI.
+See Transponder Suppression, Section 6.2.8.

 The TAS is compatible with both mutual and unidirectional suppression systems.
-Table 7 below lists the availability of suppression for popular transponders.
+Table 13 below lists the availability of suppression for popular transponders.

 The TAS suppression can be connected directly to any ARINC-standard mutual suppression bus.
-Not all suppression busses conform to ARINC standards.
-See the Note below.